 commentaries produced in my 2007 Roman Women course were expanded into Companion texts:

 E. Daley's (Vergil's Aeneid VII.803-817) and D. DeLancey's (Tacitus' Annales XI.12).

-In 2015 Elizabeth McCall presented the text-commentary project as a final assessment to her 4th year Honors Latin class at Merion Mercy Academy in Merion, Pa.
-The nine students worked together on the assignment over the course of six weeks during the spring term, dividing the research among them and composing the commentary as a group; they edited and revised their individual contributions before compiling and submitting the project for their teracher's evaluation.
+In 2015 Elizabeth McCall presented the text-commentary project as a final assessment to her fourth year Honors Latin class at Merion Mercy Academy in Merion, PA.
+The nine students worked together on the assignment over the course of six weeks during the spring term, dividing the research among them and composing the commentary as a group; they edited and revised their individual contributions before compiling and submitting the project for their teacher's evaluation.
 She edited their final product and submitted it to Companion as an example of a successful outcome of the activity with high school students.

 Barbara F. MCMANUS, “An Inscription Activity” for the Grave Monument of a Young Girl.
 Students are invited to recreate a missing epigraphic text.